robertolupi/robertolupi.github.io/about.md

 ---

-My name is Roberto Lupi.
 I am a software and systems engineer.

 This site contains my opnions and point of view.
 It does not reflect my current and past employers.